Free Delivery

 Traditional Window Cleaning is what people generally associate with Window Cleaning - the classic mop & squeegee.

-Unless you're of a younger generation of course, in which case you may be more accustomed to having the Window Cleaner wake you up by sloshing a bright green brush up and down your bedroom window (we'll cover this in a second - the bright green brush that is, not your sleeping habits).
+Unless you're of a younger generation, in which case you may be more accustomed to having the Window Cleaner wake you up by sloshing a bright green brush up and down your bedroom window (we'll cover this in a second).

 The classic mop and squeegee is the most wallet friendly way to clean windows, but it doesn't come without its challenges.
 If you'd like to dig into this further, check out our Complete Guide to Traditional Window Cleaning, but for now we can simplify a complete traditional window cleaning kit into these items;